odbvue/odbvue/apps/wiki/guide/i13e/cicd/github-actions.md

 > On manual runs (workflow_dispatch), the workflow fetches the release bundle by tag from the GitHub Release assets.
 On automatic runs (workflow_run), it downloads the artifact from the associated build run.
 > Automatic deployment only proceeds when the Build & Package workflow concludes successfully.

+> [!NOTE]
+> Concurrency: Deploy runs are serialized per tag.
+Manual runs group on the provided tag; automatic runs group on the originating tag (or unique run id as a fallback), preventing unrelated deployments from blocking each other.

 **What it does**:

 The deployment process is split into three jobs that run sequentially: